 One day I found myself eating another piece of chocolate I knew I didn’t need and wondered what was driving my desire to do so.
 Mind you, I am pretty well versed in blood sugar issues and food addictions, yet that chocolate went directly from my hand into my mouth without a moment’s hesitation.

-What happened was an interesting process.
+It was a gradual process.
 I hadn’t eaten chocolate for 6 months, so I had just a little bite for fun.
 No big deal.
 The next day, another bite.
 Within a week, the bar was gone and I went out to get more.
 After that, the amount of chocolate I ate and frequency at which I ate it kept increasing.
 Suddenly I had “lost my willpower,” but why?
 That struck me as strange.
 Me being me, I had to understand what was going on from a biochemical perspective.
 Let’s look at what I found.

-Note: if chocolate doesn’t resonate with you, try substituting alcohol, sugar, negative emotions, rituals, etc. for chocolate and see if you can connect with me as we dive into the roadblocks we face when making changes.
+Note: if chocolate doesn’t resonate with you, try substituting alcohol, sugar, negative emotions, rituals, etc. for chocolate.

 Change can be a chemical issue